addyosmani/backbone-fundamentals/chapters/03-internals.md

 // Setting the value of attributes via instantiation var myTodo = new Todo({
-  title: "Set through instantiation."
+  title: 'Set through instantiation.'
 });
 console.log('Todo title: ' + myTodo.get('title')); // Todo title: Set through instantiation.
 console.log('Completed: ' + myTodo.get('completed')); // Completed: false

-// Set single attribute value at a time through Model.set(): myTodo.set("title", "Title attribute set through Model.set().");
+// Set single attribute value at a time through Model.set(): myTodo.set('title', 'Title attribute set through Model.set().');
 console.log('Todo title: ' + myTodo.get('title')); // Todo title: Title attribute set through Model.set().
 console.log('Completed: ' + myTodo.get('completed')); // Completed: false

 // Set map of attributes through Model.set(): myTodo.set({
-  title: "Both attributes set through Model.set().",
+  title: 'Both attributes set through Model.set().',
   completed: true
 });
 console.log('Todo title: ' + myTodo.get('title')); // Todo title: Both attributes set through Model.set().
 console.log('Completed: ' + myTodo.get('completed')); // Completed: true
 ```
 **Direct access**

 Models expose an `.attributes` attribute which represents an internal hash containing the state of that model.
 This is generally in the form of a JSON object similar to the model data you might find on the server but can take other forms.

 Setting values through the `.attributes` attribute on a model bypasses triggers bound to the model.
-Additionally you can pass `{silent: true}`, which silences individual "change:attr" events entirely, but can build up and then hit in unexpected ways later on.
+Additionally you can pass `{silent: true }`, which silences individual "change:attr" events entirely, but can build up and then hit in unexpected ways later on.

 Remember where possible it is best practice to use `Model.set()`, or direct instantiation as explained earlier.